DutchCodingCompany/flutter_workshop/README.md

 Currently, our test is testing the full app, but don't you think it also would be nice to test only the new widget you just made?
 Can you make a Golden Test for that widget only?
 I already made a start for you in the `golden_test.dart` file.

+If you want to go deeper on some testing, can you improve the teset in `widget_test.dart` as well?

 ## Step 5: Add a package to your application!

 Luckily we don't have to reinvent the wheel when building apps.
 On the website pub.dev are a lot of package you can easily add to your application.
 Today we are going to add a bit of confetti to our app to make our app an actual party! 🎉